 Local SEO is about more than just having your address visible on your website, and maybe a few mentions of your town or area name in your website copy.
 If you’ve ever done a brand agnostic search for any business or service that is available in your location, you would have noticed Google’s search results usually include what is known as a Local Pack.

-A Local Pack consists of a map of your location, along with three local businesses matching your search query.
-Each business entry includes a review rating (if available), business type, address and contact number, trading hours, and links to the business website and directions.
+A Local Pack consists of a map of your location on Google Maps, along with three local businesses matching your search query.
+Each business entry includes a review rating (if available), business type, address and contact number, trading hours, and links to the barbershop’s website and directions.

-We’re now getting into practices that are more active forms of marketing, which includes social media.
+We’re now getting into practices that are more active forms of barbershop marketing, which includes social media.

-- Know who your audience is – when you’re just starting out you would have identified your target audience.
-It might be quite broad in the beginning, but in time you’ll be able to refine it in line with you actual customer make up.
-The same applies to social media: once you have build a following, check the demographic makeup of your following.
-It should more or less align with your actual customer.
+- Know who your audience is – When you’re just starting out you would have identified your target audience.
+It might be quite broad in the beginning, but in time you’ll be able to refine it in line with the actual customer make-up.
+The same applies to social media: once you have built a following, check the demographic makeup of your following.
+It should more or less align with your actual barbershop customer.

 Birds Barbershop clever take on “The Twelve Days” posted to Instagram

-- Share great content – not easy in the beginning, but in time you will get better at it, and also have a clearer idea of what type of content your audience responds to.
-Don’t be afraid to have content themes, such as a focus on moustaches, beards, and testicular cancer during Movember, a focus on fathers during June, etc.
+- Share great content – This is not easy in the beginning, but in time you will get better at it, and also have a clearer idea of what type of content your audience responds to.
+Don’t be afraid to have content themes, such as a focus on haircuts, moustaches, beards, and testicular cancer during Movember, discounts for fathers during June, etc.

 - It is only through experimentation that you will get to know what your audience enjoys.
 You should also not ignore specific social media features such as Stories, Video and Live Video, Polls, and others.

-- Monitor and improve – Keep track of your performance each month, noting follower growth, engagement, what posts generated the most engagement, etc. Many of these metrics are provided by each social media platform, or you can investigate any of the paid solutions also available.
+- Monitor and improve your strategies– Keep track of your performance each month, noting follower growth, engagement, what posts generated the most engagement, etc. Many of these metrics are provided by each social media platform, or you can investigate any of the paid solutions also available.